ryceg/ha-virtual-heatpump/README.md

 7. **Fix State Button** - Sync state when manual changes occur

+**Note**: The schedule entity is created automatically when you configure a schedule entity ID in the integration settings, but it's used internally for schedule monitoring and doesn't appear as a user-controllable switch.

 ### Smart Features

 - **Minimum Cycle Duration**: Prevents rapid on/off cycling